lauringlab/variant_pipeline/tutorial/README.md

 # Pipeline Tutorial
 In this example we will run a small data set through using a command line approach.
 We are working with one MFE sample and a wsn33 plasmid control.
-For computational speed these fastq files have been reduced by 75%.
+For computational speed, these fastq files have been reduced by 75%.
 This approach can be run on flux as is, or run through a pbs for larger data sets.
+The last section provides instructions for working with real data.

 For consistency all of the commands can be run from the variant_pipeline/tutorial directory.
+If you are running this from a different directory (for example, when you are working with your real data on scratch in section 4), make sure the paths to your files are correct.
+You may need to edit them in the commands provided.

 ## Table of Contents